-Always consider 15 minute delays due to traffic issues.
+Always consider 15-minute delays due to traffic issues.

 You might notice that during your trip you will have a mix of private and shared transportations.
 We always prefer shared services for small groups, but when the area doesn’t offer this type of transportation, sometimes we have to reserve private services.
-Your itinerary will always include information about which kind of transportation you will have.
+Your itinerary will always include information about what kind of transportation you will have.
 If you want to guarantee private transportation, please let us know ahead of time so that we can quote it for you.

 Private service, a private vehicle just for your group.